zappityzap/compost-sensor/docs/build.md

 # Tools and Materials
-Soldering iron with a smaller tip, Hakko
+* Soldering iron with a smaller tip, Hakko
-Breadboard, for holding headers while soldering them to the board Solder, what diameter?
+* Breadboard, for holding headers while soldering them to the board
+* Solder, what diameter and type?
-Jumper wires
+* Jumper wires
-Phillips screwdrivers (regular and small)
+* Phillips screwdrivers (regular and small)

 # Parts
 * Base Station (RX)